Yom Kippur Services at

-All are welcome, no membership required, no experience necessary, English/Hebrew prayer books, warm & friendly atmosphere, children's services provided.
+All are welcome, no membership required, no experience necessary, English/Hebrew prayer books, warm & friendly atmosphere, and children's services provided.

 What: Yom Kippur is the holiest day of the year, when we are closest to G‑d and to the essence of our souls.
 Yom Kippur means “Day of Atonement,” as the verse states, “For on this day He will forgive you, to purify you, that you be cleansed from all your sins before G‑d."